 Become a member of the National Criminal Justice Arts Alliance

 The National Criminal Justice Arts Alliance provides a vital network for those working in arts and criminal justice.
-We champion the needs of the sector, provide resources and opportunities, host good practice events and represent our members in discussions with policymakers at the Ministry of Justice, National Offender Management Service, Arts Council England and the Department for Culture Media and Sport.
+We champion the needs of the sector, provide resources and opportunities, host good practice events and represent our members in discussions with policymakers at the Ministry of Justice, Her Majesty’s Prison and Probation Service, Arts Council England and the Department for Culture, Media and Sport.